MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/switch-to-mde-troubleshooting.md

 > [!TIP]
 > To learn more about this registry key, see [DisableAntiSpyware](/windows-hardware/customize/desktop/unattend/security-malware-windows-defender-disableantispyware).

-### Add Microsoft Defender for Endpoint to the exclusion list for your existing antivirus/antimalware solution
+### Add Microsoft Defender for Endpoint to the exclusion list

-Certain exclusions for Defender for Endpoint must be defined in your existing non-Microsoft antivirus/antimalware solution.
+Certain exclusions for Defender for Endpoint must be defined in your existing non-Microsoft endpoint protection solution.
 Make sure to add the following exclusions:

 - `C:\Program Files\Windows Defender Advanced Threat Protection\MsSense.exe`